ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk-orc-example.md

 nav_order: 5
 ---

-# Ingest a ORC file with BULK INSERT
+# Ingest an ORC file with BULK INSERT

 This example demonstrates how to: